 It’s pretty clear from the above table that the standard eCommerce reports can be either very similar or significantly different from what we get when looking at First click.
 Based on your business and marketing campaigns, this profile can easily be skewed very differently.

 What’s the moral of the story?

-Think about which numbers you’re reporting on and what they really mean about your marketing efforts.
+Think about which numbers you’re reporting on and what they really mean about your digital marketing efforts.
 Just because a given campaign or channel doesn’t ‘seal the deal’, it’s true value may be in generating the lead.
 Conversely, just because a channel doesn’t always generate leads, it may be great a closing deals.
 Most importantly, the standard set of eCommerce reports may not paint the best picture.
 Things to look out for:

 - Don’t double credit your campaigns – You need to apply a consistent reporting logic that doesn’t give double credit to campaigns (you can’t just add the First and Last click columns to get the total value!)

 - Cookie-length matters – No pun intended… If your buying cycle is typically 10 months, you may need to adjust your Google Analytics cookie length to get a better view.